SpeedOut-Source/BlockLancer/README.md

 - **Enhanced Efficiency:** The platform streamlines the freelance process, reducing manual interventions and enhancing overall efficiency.

 - **Fair Competition:** Sellers have equal opportunities to secure projects through transparent and automated bidding.
+Since this will also push sellers to place their payment requests equal to other sellers, it provides fairness to the buyers as well.

-- **Secure Transactions:** Blockchain technology ensures secure and tamper-proof transactions, building trust among all users.
+- **Secure Transactions:** Stellar Blockchain (XLM) technology ensures secure and tamper-proof transactions, building trust among all users.

-- **Authenticity:** Blockchain-based user authentication eliminates fake accounts and enhances the authenticity of users.
+- **Authenticity:** Blockchain-based user authentication eliminates fake accounts, duplicate accounts and enhances the authenticity of users.
+We'll be using stellar wallets to authenticate users.
+On invitation based beta testing, we'll have the following wallets:
+- Albedo
+- Lobstr (Wallet Connect V2)
+- Rabet
+In future, there will be Google mail login and facebook login based Stellar Wallet system as well.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)